editorconfig/specification/index.rst

 Additionaly, EditorConfig defines the following terms:

 - Preamble: the lines that precedes the first section.
-The preamble is optional and may contain declarations, comments and blank lines.
+The preamble is optional and may contain key-value pairs, comments and blank lines.
 - Section Name: the string between the beginning ``[`` and the ending ``]``.
 - Section: the lines starting from a Section Header until the beginning of the next Section Header or the end of the file.